PDF download Download Article

 • Dates back to: At least 400 BC

-2. In ancient Greece, a wreath of leaves was originally associated with Apollo.
-These wreaths were also granted to the winners of contests of all sorts, including writing, sports, and military exercises.
-As such, they became a symbol of honor, achievement, and excellence.[35]
+2. Gomez says the laurel wreath represents victory and honor.
+“Sacred to Apollo, the laurel wreath crowned poets, athletes, and leaders.
+It signifies excellence, accomplishment, and the prestige earned through merit,” he notes.[45]
+These wreaths were granted to the winners of contests of all sorts, including writing, sports, and military exercises.
+As such, they became a symbol of honor, achievement, and excellence.[46]

 • Dates back to: At least 776 BC, when the first Olympic games were held[47]